ta-data-lis/machine-learning-day/README.md

 [(RL) Various algorithms](https://towardsdatascience.com/introduction-to-various-reinforcement-learning-algorithms-i-q-learning-sarsa-dqn-ddpg-72a5e0cb6287)

-More in student's calendar in Notion
+More in Student's Calendar in Notion